ErikPGJ/python_solo/MISC_CONVENTIONS.md

 DT : Instance of class `datetime.datetime`.

-DT64 : numpy array data type `numpy.datetim64`.
+DT64 : numpy data type `numpy.datetim64`.

 DTDN : Dataset Type Directory Name.
 Standardized (sub)directory name used for SolO L2 & L3 DSIDs in IDDT and RDDT.
 String constant which is a function of